dstndstn/chord-frb-db/README.md

 ## Open design questions

 * how do we want to track liveness / effective exposure time?
-* does the FRB Search system send null results to the FRB Sifter if no event is found?
+* does the FRB Search system send null results to the FRB Sifter if no event is found? (eg, for the purposes of tracking liveness / exposure time)
+* early triggers - need a new actor!